McFck/kick-video-time-saver/README.md

+> [!IMPORTANT]
+> Support is limited, this is just a quick barebones implementation of the idea I've had for a long time

 # Kick VOD Progress Saver
-A lightweight Chrome extension that automatically saves your VOD watch progress on Kick.com.
+A lightweight Chrome extension that automatically saves your VOD watch progress on **Kick.com**.
 Perfect for those who like to jump back into streams where they left off — without the hassle.

 ![image](https://github.com/user-attachments/assets/e17893cc-2edc-49bf-a5ef-0163a582d5a6)